Norway - Clearance

 Yachts from other countries (including UK yachts) should report immediately on arrival at a Port of Entry.
 The penalties for importing excess alcohol or tobacco are severe.

 The captain should report to Customs and show the ship’s documents and passports.
 Customs must be cleared at a quay in the main harbour before moving to a berth for yachts.
 Immigration must be contacted on arrival and both Immigration and Customs must be cleared on departure.
-A trip the airport may be required to get passports stamped.
+A trip the airport or local police station may be required to get passports stamped.

 When completing the normal clearance at a Port of Entry, a list of Harbours to be visited is required.
 These Harbours actually mean Harbour Districts, which in Norway, are very large areas.
 They DO NOT mean every port you wish to enter!
 This is, of course, not at all clear on the (English) form provided.